-ISSUE 1: Counter Incorrect Operation after the Reset Functional Block Affected: Counter Description:

-If the Counter Reset is asserted at the same time as a rising clock edge, it is possible that the Counter Data will be reset incorrectly and the counter output may appear faster than expected.
-This phenomenon appears more often as the clock frequency increases.
+ISSUE 1: Counter Incorrect Operation after the Reset Functional Block Affected: Counter Description: If the Counter Reset appears at the time very close to a rising edge of the clock signal while clock signal generation (for example OSC operation) there is a possibility that the Counter Data of the Counter is reset incorrectly and the counter end signal (HIGH pulse) may appear faster than expected.
+This phenomena appears more frequently the higher clock frequency is.